Why Is Colombia the Best Retirement Destination for Americans in 2026?

 5. Constitutional Property Rights: Foreigners enjoy full ownership rights: escritura pública (public deed), full freehold title, and automatic registration with Banco de la República.
 Property rights are constitutionally protected regardless of political changes.
 No special trusts, nominee structures, or foreign ownership restrictions.

-The Seven Best Cities to Retire in Colombia
+What Are the Seven Best Cities to Retire in Colombia?

 1. Medellín — "City of Eternal Spring" (Best Overall)